AminSallah/Flow.Launcher.Plugin.Notion/README.md

    >
    >

-8. Now Navigate to settings > plugins > Notion and choose your relation database and change default database if needed
+8. Now Navigate to settings > plugins > Notion and choose your relation database and wait for success message
    <img src="Demo Assets/chooseRelation.png">